bstrie/rust-rustic/README.md

 (Actually, Rustic is more of an incremental source file compositor and validator (ISFCV) than a REPL, but it's more-or-less identical in terms of use.)

+Although I haven't had a chance to test it on platforms other than Linux, Rustic should be stable.
+Please report any bugs encountered to the [issue tracker](https://github.com/Wensleydale/rust-rustic/issues) on Github.

 ## Major Features

  * Persistent evaluation history, with optional transience
  * Readline support
  * Easily upload code (with evaluated output) to Gist
  * Low-friction logging
- * Works with any and all builds of Rustc
+ * Works with any and all builds of Rustc (as far as I know)

 ## Platforms